Invasion of the Body Snatchers (1956)

 After returning from a medical convention by train, Dr. Bennell is confronted with reports of strange behavior in the small community of his practice.
 In voice-over:

-It started - for me, it started - last Thursday, in response to an urgent message from my nurse, I hurried home from a medical convention I'd been attending.
+Well, it started - for me, it started - last Thursday, in response to an urgent message from my nurse.
+I'd hurried home from a medical convention I'd been attending.
 At first glance, everything looked the same.
 It wasn't.
 Something evil had taken possession of the town.

 In a mood of disquiet, he is met in the rural town of Santa Mira by his nurse Sally (Jean Willes) at the train station.
 She explains how his office has been besieged by patients in a near epidemic during his absence: